ainsleyrose/CompletedProjects/README.md

 ### (Monday) May 9, 2022
 - learned new material to add unto the project <br>
 - Researched and added new code in the project/enhancing the code

+### (Tuesday) May 10, 2022
+- added team's addition in the project with what I have tried to contribute